SimoneDutto/LaTazza/templates/DesignDocumentTemplate.md

 # Class diagram
 We implement the *MVC Model*, so the LaTazza View can be changed in future and the application model will remain the same with a lot of time saved.
+DataBase is the class to interact with SQLite.

 ```plantuml
 package LaTazzaException{